Minchee: History

 According to The Splendid Table, this suggests "the dish may have been introduced to Macau by the Anglophone community in Hong Kong, though other histories place its origins in Goa, another Portuguese province."

 The odyssey of minchi starts with kheema, the term used by many Indians for finely minced meat usually of goat and lamb.
 When Portuguese seafarers arrived in India in 1498 they wanted to affirm and distinguish themselves as Christians.
 The cow is sacred to Hindu Indians who are proscribed from eating its flesh, so to proclaim their affirmation as Christians, Portuguese merchants and Christian converts made their kheema with beef as a designation of their faith.

 In the 16th century, Malacca was the hub of the Maritime Spice Trade for sailing vessels converging from India, China, and South-east Asia.
 In 1511 Portuguese caravelas – relatively small but sturdy sailing vessels with broad bows, high poops, and lateen sails – arrived.
 The Portuguese promptly seized Malacca by force of arms and made it their trading settlement.
 They discovered that Chinese merchants from Fujian province had already pre-dated their arrival by many decades.
 Knowing that the eating of pork is forbidden to Muslims and following upon the principle established in Hindu India of relating dietary choice to religious and ethnic designation, pork was substituted for beef in the Kheema dishes eaten by Christians in Malacca.

 In succeeding decades Portuguese traders and their mestizo and misturado crew of Fujianese, Malaccans, Ceylonese, Indians, Burmese, Thai, Cambodians and Vietnamese sailed out of Malacca and some South-east Asian trading ports for the coast of China.
-And with them came along the taste, smell, cooking style, ingredients and new crops that would define our Cozinhação Macaista (Macanese Cuisine).
+This came along with different tastes, smells, cooking styles, ingredients and new crops that would define Macanese cuisine.

 Portuguese traders maintained seasonal temporary settlements along the China coast.
 By 1543 Portuguese traders aboard a Chinese junk arrived at Kagoshima, the most southerly port in Kyushu, Japan.